No. 11. MID MAY. The T-shirt and T. Gabner Rughut, the Phillips hoax, more derailers. A long one for shut-ins.

 On the other hand, we don’t want to suck the joy out of putting together your total ultimate dream bike by recommending budget parts.
 If you've wanted Phil hubs your whole life, or White Industries, or Paul.
 We love all of their stuff, and can help you pick it.
-Just let us know your budget.
+Just let us know your budget, don't pussyfoot around.

 I've been using fool's screwdrivers for about 45 years, plus or minus.
 How many years has it been for you?

 If you work on your own bike you may have noticed that the derailer adjustment screws and V-brake and cantilever-brake tension adjustment screws that appear to have Philips heads don't fit your Philips screwdrivers.
 That's because they're Japanese "cross-head" screws, and Phillips screwdrivers dive too deep and bottom out before the wings engage the slots right.
 Mark here has ground off the tip of a Philips to deal with that, but the real things exist.

 Places that specialize in bike tools sell Phillps screwdrivers, which reinforces the notion that they fit the screwheads in question.
 Bike tool makers who offer Phillips screwdrivers are complicit in the hoax.
-There isn't a P-head screw on your bike.
+There isn't a Phillips-head screw on your bike.

 It must have been complaints— "Phillips screws suck!" ? that led to Shimano going to 2mm allens, which is extremely human-unfriendly.